 Participation by Eligible NRIs in the Offer shall be subject to the FEMA Non-Debt Instruments Rules.
 Only Bids accompanied by payment in Indian rupees or fully converted foreign exchange will be considered for Allotment.
-In accordance with the FEMA Non-Debt Instruments Rules, the total holding by any individual NRI, on a repatriation basis, shall not exceed 5% of the total paid-up equity capital on a fully diluted basis or shall not exceed 5% of the total paid-up equity capital on a fully diluted basis or shall not exceed 5% of the total paid-up equity capital on a fully diluted basis or shall not exceed 5% of the total paid-up equity capital on a fully diluted basis or shall not exceed 5% of the total paid-up equity capital on a fully diluted basis or shall not exceed 10% of the total paid-up equity capital on a fully diluted basis or shall not exceed 10% of the paid-up value of each series or preference shares or share warrant.
+In accordance with the FEMA Non-Debt Instruments Rules, the total holding by any individual NRI, on a repatriation basis, shall not exceed 5% of the total paid-up equity capital on a fully diluted basis or shall not exceed 5% of the paid-up value of each series of debentures or preference shares or share warrants issued by an Indian company and the total holdings of all NRIs and OCIs put together shall not exceed 10% of the total paid-up equity capital on a fully diluted basis or shall not exceed 10% of the paid-up value of each series of debentures or preference shares or share warrant.
 Provided that the aggregate ceiling of 10% may be raised to 24% if a special resolution to that effect is passed by the general body of the Indian company.

-For further details, see "Restrictions on Foreign Ownership of Indian Securities" on page 324.
+For further details, see "Restrictions on Foreign Ownership of Indian Securities" on page 323.